 You have two separate VPC networks without overlapping subnet IP address ranges, as shown below:

-- Your Bitnami WordPress and Bitnami MySQL deployments have been launched through the Google Cloud Launcher, each in a different VPC network and each with one or more private IP addresses.
+- Your Bitnami WordPress and Bitnami MySQL deployments have been launched through the GCP Marketplace, each in a different VPC network and each with one or more private IP addresses.

 Step 1: Connect the VPC networks

 To establish a peering connection between the two VPC networks, follow the steps below: